 About Dance Innovations Performance Foundation

-So far, DIPF’s performers have touched the lives of many children and families through the following organizations:
+DIPF performers have touched the lives of many children and families through such organizations as: